Maki

 The state that represents what the system is currently doing is called the active state.

 You don't directly create state objects when using Maki.
-What you do is create state builder objects and give Maki references to these objects.
-Eventually, when you instantiate a state machine, Maki creates instances of maki::state
+What you do is create state mold objects and give Maki references to these objects.
+Eventually, when you instantiate a state machine, Maki creates instances of maki::state from these molds.

 You can set options through method chaining.
 Entry and exit actions are examples of such options: